Resources for Spouses/Partners

 Spouses or qualified domestic partners of students and scholars in the Harvard community may apply for borrowing privileges at Harvard libraries.
 To apply for a Special Borrower's card, please fill out an application that can be found on the Harvard Library Visitor Access website.

-Once you have submitted your application, you need to schedule an appointment to complete your registration.
+Once your application is approved, they will contact you to complete the application process.
 You will be asked to show the following documents:

 • your government-issued photo ID